WarlightProgramming/cslbot/COMMANDS.md

 #### ALLOWED PLAYERS

-A comma-separated list of Warlight IDs of explicitly allowed players.
+A semicolon-separated list of Warlight IDs of explicitly allowed players.

 *Sample Args*: "3022124041", "1,2,3,4"